Mohammed VI Football Academy: School

 A school was constructed following the guidelines of a Sport-study curriculum.
 It offers a three-level programme for students with the first level being a preparatory stage to help them adjust.
 The school encompasses 10 classrooms, along with a language and a computer science classroom.
 The teaching programme provided by the academy is supported by the ministry of education.

 Sports village

 The Facility presents its students with four stadiums constructed under FIFA guidelines.
 A half synthetic football pitch, one training box drill, four locker rooms and a special training box drill for goalkeepers.

 Medical centre

 The medical centre is composed of a clinic, a physiotherapist office and a balneotherapy pool.

 Tournaments

 Every Year, The AMF organizes international football tournaments, which involves clubs from all over the world mainly Europe.
 The 5th edition was won by Génération Foot.
 The 6th edition was won by the Dutch team AFC Ajax, after defeating Danish team F.C.
 Copenhagen in the final.
+The 7th edition was won by River Plate.
+The 8th edition was won by Mohammed VI Academy.